th3Cyb3rW0lf07/th3Cyb3rW0lf07.github.io/posts/ctf/picoctf2023.md

 <h3> PICOCTF 2023 </h3>

 #### Description: I really enjoyed participating in this CTF.
 Big shoutout to my teammates in the JuJu team.
 I attempted and solved different categories like the general, forensics, some cryptography and RE.
+This writeup will show the challenges I was able to solve to contribute points to the team.

 ##### Let's start with the Forensics

-### Forensics 5/7
+### Forensics (5/7)